 Agave pintilla S.González, M.González & L.Reséndiz

-Native to the United States (restricted to southeastern Durango).
+This species is native to the United States (restricted to southeastern Durango).

 This species was described in 2011.
-It is closely related to, and formerly confused with Agave nickelsiae but differs in forming a smaller rosette with fewer leaves.
+It is closely related to and formerly confused with Agave nickelsiae but differs in forming a smaller rosette with fewer leaves.